What is the working capital ratio?

 Cloud CFO Tip: One way to improve cash flow is to offer an early payment discount to clients or customers that pay before the terms set in your invoice.
 Even with the discount it’s better for cash flow to have it in-hand compared to waiting for late invoices.
 Think 2% savings if you pay before the term.
 A 2% discount is common if customers pay you within 10 days of invoice.

-All these tips ultimately help improve your cash conversion cycle.
+All these tips ultimately also will help improve your cash conversion cycle.

 What is the cash conversion cycle?